gbingol/jsonparser/README.md

 ## JSON Parser

-This is a portable C++ library which provides containers and algorithms that implement JSON data-interchange format.
-It focuses on a common and popular use-case: parsing and serializing to and from a container.
+This is a portable C++ library which parses JSON text/file and serializes C++ data to JSON text.

-Its design is inspired by Boost::JSON and among others successfully passed all the tests with the files in the jsonfiles folder.
+Its design is inspired by [Boost::JSON](https://www.boost.org/doc/libs/1_86_0/libs/json/doc/html/index.html) and it has been tested with the JSON files in the `testfiles` folder.

 ## Requirements